w3c/ServiceWorker/explainer.md

 #### Longest-Prefix Matching

 To break what might otherwise be ties when matching URLs, navigations are mapped to controllers by longest-prefix-match.
 Note that the `*` can only occur _at the end_ of a matching rule, so attempts to register `/foo/*/bar` or `*bar` will throw exceptions.
-Similarly, anything after a "?" or "#" in a registration will be ignored, meaning that `/foo?*` and `/foo#thinger*` are the same as `/foo`.
+Similarly, registering a pattern that includes a "?" or "#" will also throw exceptions.

 In the above example with registrations for `/foo*` and `/foo/bar*`, the following matches would be made when navigating to the following URLs under `http://www.example.com`: